 Gabrielle Benabdallah's research is at the intersection of philosophy, textual studies, media studies and media art.
 She's currently finishing her MA at the University of Washington in French and Textual and Digital Studies.
 In her work on the poetics of biosensing, she develops semantic representations of biosignals, bridging the tradition of hermeneutics with physiological sensing.
 How do we “read” a poem when we know it is triggered by someone’s heartbeat?
 How does that technological relationship change our reading of both the poem and the heartbeat?
 How can we bring together previous technologies used to represent the body, such as writing, with new ones, like biosensors?
 Through such explorations, Gabrielle’s work aims at instigating new ways to teach and “make" philosophy and literature -not as logocentric disciplines, but as heuristics for our current techno-social reality.

-Stevie Koepp seeks to connect the digital, biological, and architectural qualities of space to communicate common landscapes.
+Stevie Koepp works to connect the digital, biological, and architectural possibilities of common landscapes.
 She is a concurrent MARCH/MLA degree student in the College of Built Environments at the University of Washington with a focus on materials and fabrication.
-Her thesis work engages media art and greenhouse structures to imagine expressive, responsive and counter-hegemonic food systems.
-Can technology help us perceive and respond to the ecological rift between city and cultivation?
-An interest in systems thinking, creative electronics and speculative design techniques led her to involvement in DXarts.
-Stevie enjoys experimenting with new mediums as an interdisciplinary artist and draws from past experience in textiles, wood, glass and metal.
+Her thesis engages soil and narrative to invite imagination around a poorly understood part of the urban environment.
+Can technology respond to the ecological rift between soil and city?
+An interest in living systems, sensors, and speculative design led her to involvement in DXarts.
+She enjoys experimenting with new mediums as an interdisciplinary artist and designer, drawing from experience in stone, wood, metal, and horticulture.

 Brenna Gera is a freshman currently working on her DXARTS minor and pursuing Architectural Design as a major.
 She graduated Pierce Community College in 2017 with an Associate's of Arts.
 Her projects take a scientific approach to artistic and musical designs.
 She is currently exploring the idea of combining the body with musical instruments through her music glove project that examine the concept of a person using their hands as an instrument, rather than playing an instrument.
 This allows for an natural playing experience inspired by tapping your fingers along with a song.
 One of her other projects will examine the intersection of paint, abstract design and mechatronics to represent human nature and imperfections.